rfuzzo/MorrowindPlusPlus/fundamentals/quests.md

 ⭐ [**NPC Faction Affiliation Corrector**](https://www.nexusmods.com/morrowind/mods/47743)\
 Adds NPCs into factions, that are not in a faction, but realistically should be, or change the faction of some NPCs that belong to a faction when they should belong to another.

+* Double click the mod in MO2 and go to the Optional ESPs tab: Under "available ESPs" have only:
+  * [x] `NPC Faction Affiliation Corrector (Maximalistic).ESP`

 ## Main Quest

 [**Blades Informant**](https://www.nexusmods.com/morrowind/mods/48084)\